ARXChrono/shaunwong.com.au/README.md

 # shaunwong.com.au [![Netlify Status](https://api.netlify.com/api/v1/badges/d86befba-5082-4632-894f-9a8947ddc4b7/deploy-status)](https://app.netlify.com/sites/shaunwong/deploys)

-My personal site is just a simple one page landing site, with 3 sections, an about myself, a work timeline, and a get in touch section with social links.
+My personal website, a place where you can learn more about me, my professional journey, and how to get in touch.

 [View Live Site](https://www.shaunwong.com.au/)